makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-with-LTE-modem.md

 At the time when have been testing this, was able to get 3.5Mbps of download and 7.5Mbps of upload.
 This should be sufficient for thin protocols like HDX or RDP, or some regular internet browsing/work.

 ## Summary

 Tested on RouterOS 7.3.1.
 Device model 951G-2HnD, with LTE USB stick branded by Huawei, model 3372.
-It also should work with ROS 6.X and other Mirkotik devices, equipped with USB port.<br>
+It also should work with ROS 6.X and other Mirkotik devices, equipped with USB port.

-That's it.<br>
+That's it.

 Last update: 2022.04.14